 3. There are Big Opportunities in Agriculture

-It might not be the first place you think of, but agriculture demands a lot of mechanics.
+It might not be the first place you think of, but agriculture demands many mechanics.
 The world of crop dusting has changed enormously since the early days.
 In fact, those who do crop dusting are no longer called “crop dusters.”
 They’re called “aerial applicators.”
 And theirs is a complicated trade.

 Now aircraft fly over crops in precise patterns, guided by GPS, of course.
 And the aircraft themselves are multi-million dollar machines using the latest technology.
-As a result, big agriculture firms are constantly on the lookout for new mechanics.
-As you might expect, their fleets need servicing and optimizing for the task in hand.
+As a result, big agriculture firms constantly look out for new mechanics.
+As you might expect, their fleets need servicing and optimizing for the task at hand.

 4. You Can Specialize in Gliders

 It’s worth pointing out that jet aircraft aren’t the only aircraft in need of maintenance.
 There are many other varieties of aircraft that require a mechanic’s touch.
 One such breed is the humble glider.

 You might not think that much could go wrong with this type of aircraft.
 But you’d be surprised just how much maintenance work even these aircraft can require.